thadc23/rails-tutorial/README.md

 A simple Rails app for a blog following this [tutorial](https://guides.rubyonrails.org/getting_started.html).

 ## Filtering
-There are 2 types of filtering implemented on the Article model.
+There are 2 types of filtering implemented on the Article model following guidance from this [blog](https://www.justinweiss.com/articles/search-and-filter-rails-models-without-bloating-your-controller/).
 The first is for exact matches on the title attribute.
 The second one will return all articles whose title starts with the provided prefix.
 ```
 class Article < ApplicationRecord
   scope :title, -> (title) { where title: title }